 • Walmart has expanded its third-party marketplace to include more Chinese sellers, attempting to offer similar prices with the trust advantage of a known brand.

 • TikTok Shop (owned by ByteDance) is competing for the same social-commerce audience, leveraging its content advantage.
-See tiktok-shop-ecommerce.
+See Tiktok Shop Ecommerce.

 • AliExpress (Alibaba's international platform) has been in this market longer but lacks Temu's marketing aggression and gamification engine.